A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

 \subsection{Convergence Analysis}

 This subsection presents the main result of Algorithm \ref{alg:DRCP}.
-At first, to ensure convergence of Algorithm \ref{alg:DRCP}, we make the following assumption. \begin{assumption}[Strict convexity] The global objective function $F(x)$ of the (\ref{DRCP}) is strictly convex, i.e., for any two point $x_1\neq x_2$, $0<\beta<1$, there is
+Firstly, to ensure finite-time termination of Algorithm \ref{alg:DRCP}, we make the following assumption. \begin{assumption}[Strict convexity] The global objective function $F(x)$ of the (\ref{DRCP}) is strictly convex, i.e., for any two point $x_1\neq x_2\in X$, $0<\beta<1$, there is

 \end{assumption}